authelia/authelia/docs/deployment-production.md

 # Deployment for Production

-**Authelia** can be deployed on bare metal or on Kubernetes with two different kind of artifacts: an npm package or a Docker image.
+**Authelia** can be deployed on bare metal or on Kubernetes with two different kind of artifacts: the distributable version (binary and public_html) or a Docker image.

 **NOTE:** If not done already, we highly recommend you first follow the [Getting Started] documentation.